How Inpatient Mental Health Treatment Works (Is It Right for Me?)

 What Happens After You Leave the Hospital?

 Depending on your circumstances, your team may recommend additional treatments.
 They might encourage you to attend support groups or to follow a nutrition or exercise plan.
-If you have any co-occurring conditions (such as medical or substance use disorders), they will refer you to providers or programs who can help you address them.
+If you have any co-occurring conditions (such as medical or substance use disorders), they will refer you to providers or programs that can help you address them.

 The important thing to keep in mind is that your discharge plan is designed to keep you stable so you don't have to come back to the hospital or go through another mental health crisis.
 So please take your team's advice and follow their recommendations!